South African contract law: Terminologically confusing

 The question is now being asked, "pertinently", why evidence of "surrounding circumstances" should not be admissible in all cases, if the goal is to place the court as near as may be in the situation of the parties to the instrument.
 Such an approach would be "less artificial, more logical, consistent with modern thinking on the meaning of language, and would avoid the danger of a court enforcing a term in a contract to which neither party subscribed".

 No court yet has gone so far as to rescind the Delmas paradigm.
 The courts continue to profess allegiance to the traditional approach.
 Nevertheless, an apparently more liberal attitude to the admission of evidence of contextual facts, however classified, as well as a growing emphasis on purposive interpretation, "herald a more flexible and sensible approach in practice".
 The strongest judicial attack on Delmas to date was launched by Harms DP in KPMG v Securefin:

 The integration (or parol evidence) rule remains part of our law.
 However, it is frequently ignored by practitioners and seldom enforced by trial courts [...].
 The time has arrived for us to accept that there is no merit in trying to distinguish between "background circumstances" and 'surrounding circumstances".
 The distinction is artificial and, in addition, both terms are vague and confusing.
 Consequently, everything tends to be admitted.
 The terms "context" or "factual matrix" ought to suffice.

 This obiter dictum has been read as effectively heralding a new era in the interpretation of contracts in South Africa, suggesting that the Supreme Court of Appeal will abandon the distinction "as soon as it is presented with an opportunity to do so."

-Circumventing the parole evidence rule
+Circumventing the parol evidence rule

 A litigant can circumvent the parol evidence rule by alleging a tacit term or by applying for rectification.
 Evidence relevant to such an allegation or application then becomes admissible, although it would have been inadmissible for the purposes of interpreting a written term of the contract.